chorhatarahuduketuri/MachineLearningProjects/scikitLearnDatasets/README.md

 ##### Step eight
 'Prediction: make actual predictions on actual data and test it's real world performance.'\
-Since this is only for training, and I have used the entire dataset, this step seems unnecessary in unfeasible.\
+Since this is only for training, and I have used the entire dataset, this step seems unnecessary and unfeasible.\
 'Presentation: present to the stakeholder/business the results of the work so far and explain the future worth (or lack thereof).'
 This writeup is my presentation of my work and what I have achieved.
 It has been instructive and encouraging, in that actually having a framework and a step-by-step plan, even one as generalistic as this one, is extremely helpful in getting the project completed without getting lost among the seemingly infinite details and options of machine learning.